MatthewSteen/MS-AREN-6960-Masters-Report/report/masters_report.md

   71000;                                  !- Enthalpy 4 {J/kg}
 ```

-The `MaterialProperty:PhaseChange` object describes the temperature-enthalpy relationship of the Material object referenced by the Name field.
+The `MaterialProperty:PhaseChange` object adds phase change material (PCM) properties to a Material object in the model by describing the temperature-enthalpy relationship of the PCM.
 The `Temperature Coefficient for Thermal Conductivity` field describes the material's thermal conductivity change per unit temperature from 20C in W/m-K2.
 Thermal conductivity is calculated from:

 $$k = {k_o} + {k_1}({T_i} - 20)$$ (1)